rahulkshinde/k8s-config-controller/README.md

 # Kubernetes Configuration Rollback Controller

-A production-ready Kubernetes operator that monitors service health and automatically triggers configuration rollbacks when issues are detected.
+A Kubernetes operator that monitors service health and automatically triggers configuration rollbacks when issues are detected.
 Built with kubebuilder for advanced Kubernetes operator development.

 ## Overview